-We’ve selected these apps based on their user reviews, seamless interfaces, and effectiveness at helping you reach your fitness goals!
-If you’d like to suggest an app for this list, email us at email@example.com.
+We’ve selected these apps based on their quality, user reviews, and overall reliability as a source of support for people who want to up their fitness game.
+If you want to nominate an app for this list, email us at email@example.com.

 Map My Run

 If running is already your workout of choice, or if you’d like to improve your stride, check out Map My Run.
 The app provides feedback and statistics based on your performance, so it’s like having a running coach by your side.
 You can also find great new routes and places to run, check out others’ favorite spots with the online Under Armour fitness community, and share your own.
 Plus, you can log other activities besides running.
 (Make those surprise stairs on that new route count for something!)
 Map My Run is also compatible with several wearable activity trackers.

 A personal trainer in your pocket, this app guides you through more than 1,700 exercises and 75 workout routines with more than 1,000 videos and 4,000 exercise photos and animations.
 You can sort this portable library by muscle group or equipment type, and even build your own routines so you can be sure your workouts will always work for you.
 Use the app to keep track of your metrics and graph your progress, too.

 BodySpace certainly puts the “social” in “social fitness.”
 The app features a number of training programs built by professional trainers, athletes, and BodySpace community members, all designed to make fitness a lasting routine.
 If you aren’t ready to set long-term fitness goals, or just want to see what else is out there, you can choose single workouts or find exercises based on muscle group, equipment type, and community rating.
 The app also makes it easy to share and stay motivated with access to a community of others cheering you on.